Emmanuel Ugbo: Professional career

 On 16 October 2021, Ugbo made his debut for Riesen Ludwigsburg in the Basketball Bundesliga, playing one minute against Göttingen.

 National team career

-In 2022, Ugbo plays for the U20 Netherlands men's national basketball team.
+In 2022, Ugbo was selected to represent the Netherlands at the youth level for the 2022 FIBA U20 European Championship Division B. The following year, Ugbo was also a member of the U20 national team at the 2023 tournament.